 McGee is an excellent storyteller and the show is brilliantly crafted, involving the narrative of its creation as an intrinsic part.
 She begins with a couple of initially meaningless objects and out of them flourishes a patchworked life story.
 Anna Reid’s set design complements the mood perfectly – taking full advantage of the nooks and crannies in The Camden People’s Theatre.
 McGee opens cupboards, tugs on strings and pulleys, and brings out a flipchart to accompany the narrative, adding a spontaneous impetus to each moment.
 She is buzzy, deadpan, engaging and witty at just the right moments – skilfully toying with the audience as she speaks.

-In a madly climactic ending where she wraps herself up in sentences, thoughts, brown paper and bubble wrap, trying to account for the ramifications of each relationship to make the formula fit for everyone, the conclusion will leave your head in an enjoyable spin.
+The madly climactic ending will leave your head in an enjoyable spin as she wraps herself up in sentences, thoughts, brown paper and bubble wrap, trying to account for the ramifications of each relationship to make the formula fit for everyone.
 It’s an interesting meditation on the need to put a price on everything, and on the overwhelming impossibility of doing so.
 McGee is a fantastic host on this tour through the tribulations of love and the unpredictable experience of living, and pulls off an adventurous production with verve.